 - Read the “What Is” section slowly and thoughtfully once during the day.

-"I seek but the eternal" (2:1).
+“I seek but the eternal” (2:1).
 This lesson is about deciding not to waste any more time going after the supposed gifts of the ego.
-"I will not wait another day to find the treasures that my Father offers me" (1:1).
+“I will not wait another day to find the treasures which my Father offers me” (1:1).
 The primary use we are making of our free will is to delay our acceptance of our divine inheritance.
 We are holding on like crazy to our illusion of independence, and denying ourselves the only thing that will ever content us (2:2), like a homeless person stupidly clinging to his rags while being offered brand new clothing.

 Let me keep in mind today that nothing in this world is of lasting value.
-"Illusions are all vain, and dreams are gone even while they are woven out of thoughts that rest on false perceptions" (1:2).
+“Illusions must be vain, and dreams are gone even while they are woven out of thoughts that rest on false perception” (1:2).
 This reminds me of the verse in Ecclesiastes that says all our seeking is like trying to hold on to the wind.
 The illusions of the ego are so evanescent; they can never satisfy a Son of God.
 Only that which is eternal can satisfy me.
-A Christian hero of mine, Jim Elliot, once said, "He is no fool who gives what he cannot keep to gain what he cannot lose."
+A Christian hero of mine, Jim Elliot, once said, “He is no fool who gives what he cannot keep to gain what he cannot lose.”

 Let me remember that what I truly want is God and His peace in my heart.
 When I think I want something else, Holy Spirit, please help me to translate that desire into what it truly is, a symbol of my longing for the Father and for Home.
 God’s Voice is offering peace; let that be my only aim, and let everything else fall by the wayside.